myungsub/paper-notes/notes/flawless-slomo.md

 ### by Meiguang Jin, Zhe He, and Paolo Favaro
 ### CVPR 2019

-This paper aims to generate the interpoltaions that are *sharp*, using the intermediate motion information that is contained in the blurry videos.
+This paper aims to generate the interpolations that are *sharp*, using the intermediate motion information that is contained in the blurry videos.
 Since blurs are the result of an averaging process, it inherently contains the (temporally) local motion.

 #### Advantages